lucprincen/lucidian-tides/1. T'hau/Origins of the K't'haumi.md

 Not only their physical form was affected by this curse, it also affected the memories of their former selves.
 With each moulting, they would shed a portion of their memories that would be incorporated into the controlling hive mind, causing memories to be mixed up among the K't'haumi.

 However, hardly any of this is known to [[Backstory|T'hau]] or their friends anymore, as they have gone through numerous moultings already, and forgotten their true past and former identity.

-The only memories they do have, are mostly from after their unfateful curse bound them in servitude to the aboleth.
+The memories they do have are completely jumbled, a confusing mix of memories from other people.
+The only valid memories they do have, are from after their unfateful curse bound them in servitude to the aboleth.